Jufrench/im_so_vexy/README.md

 * A app for all the amateur & professional vexillologists out there!
 * vex·il·lol·o·gy (/ˌveksəˈläləjē/) (noun) - The study of flags

+### To Do
+* Add font awesome icons
+* Set up Light/Dark mode
+* Manage when a country doesn't have a capital
+   * Ex: United States Minor Outlying Islands
+* Put commas in population
+* Update font family (if desired)

 # Getting Started with Create React App